Volume Rigidity of Simplicial Manifolds: Three rigidity lemmas

-where $E_{uv}=\{\Delta_1,\ldots,\Delta_s\}$ and the bottom row of $*$'s in the above block matrix correspond to the hyperedges of $H$ which contain either $u$ or $v$ and are distinct from $\Delta'_{i}$, $\Delta''_{i}$ for $1\leq i\leq k$, and from $\Delta_i$ for $1\leq i\leq s$.\footnote{Note that the set of rows of this matrix indicated by a row of $*$'s is a subset of the set of rows of $R(H,p)$ indicated by a row of $*$'s.} We can now add each column labelled by $u$ to the corresponding column labelled by $v$, then subtract the row labelled by $\Delta_i''$ from the row labelled by $\Delta_i'$ for all $i= 1,2$, to deduce that the rank of $R^*$ is equal to the rank of the following matrix.
+In $R^*$, we can now add each column labelled by $u$ to the corresponding column labelled by $v$, then subtract the row labelled by $\Delta_i''$ from the row labelled by $\Delta_i'$ for all $\Delta_i'\in E_u^v$, to deduce that the rank of $R^*$ is equal to the rank of the following matrix:

+where we notice that the entries of $V(H)\setminus \{u\}$ in the row block of $E_u^v$ become zero by (\ref{eq:vsplitting1}).